Artist Peter Doig Is Curating a Gagosian Exhibition Inspired by Bathus

 Inspired by a 1933 painting by Balthus generously loaned by the Museum of Modern Art in New York, celebrated artist Peter Doig has curated what promises to be an epic exhibition opening on November 1 at Gagosian in New York.
 The show will explore urban life, labor and architecture, interpreted by artists like Francis Bacon, Max Beckmann, Vija Celmins, Prunella Clough, Giorgio De Chirico, Denzil Forrester, Jean Hélion, Mark Rothko and Martin Wong.
-A new work by Doig himself will also be featured.
+New works by Doig himself will also be featured.

 “This exhibition was born from more than a year of conversations and represented, for me, an exciting opportunity to present a selection of works by painters that I admire for their inventiveness and ability to surprise,” said Doig in a statement.
 “Larry immediately recognized the potential for an exhibition informed by the eye of a painter rather than a curator or gallerist and is the ideal partner to bring it to fruition.”